DaviCardosoF/AppFirestore33597782/steps/index.lab.md

 ### Run the emulators

-In your terminal from within the `friendlyeats-android` directory run `firebase emulators:start` to start up the Firebase Emulators.
+In your terminal from within the `friendlyeats-android` directory run `firebase emulators:start c` to start up the Firebase Emulators.
 You should see logs like this:

 ```console
 $ firebase emulators:start